EBIvariation/eva-sub-cli/README.md

     cpus=2
 }
 ```
-In this configuration, all the process will be running on the same machine where eva-sub-cli was started.
+In this configuration, all the process will be running on the same machine where eva-sub-cli was started as described in the schema below.
 ```
 (Local machine)
 eva-sub-cli